 My heart bleeds.
 I’m finding it difficult to breathe.
 Nevertheless, I have accepted the blow and have resolved to bravely live with it.
 Now and then, I force myself to stop those tears from flowing because crying neither stops nor changes the harsh reality of it all.

-You see, discovering the truth behind a lie for the first time, is like lightning as it strikes once.
-Its power is not enough to cause any serious damage.
-Rather, it becomes an impetus for a massive shake-up of your personal beliefs.
+You see, discovering a lie for the first time, becomes an impetus for a massive shake-up of your personal beliefs.

-When lightning strikes the second time, the world then crumbles and burries you with it.
+Being struck with another lie the second time around, your world crumbles and then buries you with it.
 It numbs and sucks the life out you.
 It can kill.

 What keeps me going?
 Unconditional love.